Stress and Sleep Tips: For Relaxation and Better Sleep Amidst Anxiety

 • Dim lamps after dinner

-• Avoid screens for 30–60 minutes before bed
+• Avoid screens 30–60 minutes before bed

 • Use blue-light glasses or app filters